Page cover

 Clicking on, or typing in, the field that says Type Product Name will bring up a list of your products and ingredients.

 Select the first item used in this product.
-Click Add.
-You can use items, you buy or produce in other production runs within other production products.
+Click .

 Stage

-The stage where this ingredient is used.
-Select from the drop-down menu.
+Select the stage where this ingredient is used.

 Quantity

-How much of this item is used in this stage.
+Enter the quantity of this item that is used in this production stage.

 For example, you use 250g of a 1kg (1,000g) packet of caster sugar in this stage, the Quantity would be therefore be 0.25.